The Importance of A Well-Balanced Diet For Your Urinary Tract

 - oily fish - such as salmon, sardines, herring, and mackerel

 Vitamin E is a fat-soluble vitamin found in a variety of foods.
 It helps protect cells from free radicals due to its powerful antioxidant impact.
-Vitamin E helps strengthen the immune system and thus greatly influences whether you experience any problems in your urinary tract.
+Vitamin E helps strengthen the immune system, and thus has a great influence on whether you experience any problems in your urinary tract.

 Vitamin E is a group of compounds present in many foods, like: